khoslaventures/massdrop_challenge/README.md

 # REST API Job Queue

+## What I assumed, and would have done differently

+Jobs are done FIFO.
+I don't explicitly use a queue, but I basically take a job and start it as soon as it is created.

+I assumed that there was no need for authentication or rate limiting for this - that would take far longer to implement.
+I would have written tests (Probably with Mocha/Chai) and implemented those two had I had the time.

+## How to Run

+Make sure you have Yarn, MongoDB and httpie or Postman installed.

+Install dependencies with:
+`yarn install`

+Run the server:
+`yarn server`

+Source code is in TypeScript and transpiles to ES6.

 ## Instructions

 Create a job queue whose workers fetch data from a URL and store the results in a database.
 The job queue should expose a REST API for adding jobs and checking their status / results.